dankelley/thesis_proposal/README.md

+---
+title: using the thesis_proposal latex package
+author: Dan Kelley and Christoph Renkl, Dalhousie University
+---

 # LaTeX style file for thesis proposals

 This directory contains a latex style that was designed to help students prepare MSc and PhD proposals for the Department of Oceanography at Dalhousie